dotnet/docs/docs/architecture/microservices/microservice-ddd-cqrs-patterns/implement-value-objects.md

 - No support for optional (that is, nullable) owned types that are mapped with the owner in the same table (that is, using table splitting).
 This is because mapping is done for each property, we don't have a separate sentinel for the null complex value as a whole.

-- No inheritance mapping support for owned types, but you should be able to map two leaf types of the same inheritance hierarchies as different owned types.
+- No inheritance-mapping support for owned types, but you should be able to map two leaf types of the same inheritance hierarchies as different owned types.
 EF Core will not reason about the fact that they are part of the same hierarchy.

 #### Main differences with EF6's complex types